TheOtherOtherOperation/CompScan/README.md

 5. CompressionInterface requires you to override and implement the compress() method: "public byte[] compress(byte[] data, int blockSize) { ... }".
 This method expects to receive a data buffer (data) of exactly one superblock in size and should return a (smaller) buffer containing the compressed data.

 Completing these steps successfully will cause the new compression class to be detected the next time the project is compiled.
 You may then access it by specifying "Zip" (case-sensitive) as the format argument on the command line.

+##Speed considerations
+There are 2 different cases (hold for fs and direct map types):
+1. The map fits into available system RAM
+The normal speed is 100-1000 kiloblocks/sec.
+The bottleneck is the speed of RAM for random IOs.
+2. The map doesn't fit into the RAM.
+The speed drops to less than 1 kiloblock/s.
+The bottleneck is HDD random access speed.
+To make the map more capable, use higher value for mapListSize (see above).